 In addition to being qualified to pursue a graduate degree, Business Psychology graduates of this program can utilize the skills that they have learned in a variety of business–centered professions, including global organization, nonprofit organization, and government.

-The Chicago School is regionally accredited by the WASC Senior College and University Commission.
+The Chicago School of Professional Psychology at Chicago is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 Choosing an Online Bachelor’s in Organizational Psychology Degree Program